ai-cfia/dev-rel-docs/adr/007-code-hosting-platform.md

     * GitHub has a huge community of users, with 4 million organizations, 330 million repositories used by 90% of the Fortune 100 companies which shows how reliable it is and how widely accepted GitHub is in the industry.
 This shows that GitHub is widely known, tested and very stable.

 ## Alternatives Considered

 ### Alternative 1: GitLab
 Pros:
-* Iron Mountain platform with GitLab ultimate :
+* GitLab ultimate :
+    * Built-in security testing

+    * Compliance and preventive security for cloud-native applications
-    * $150k in approximate cost savings per year.

-    * 20 hours saved in onboarding time per project.
+    * Iron Mountain testimonial says that GitLab ultimate saves about 150k in cost per year as well as saving 20 hours in onboarding time per project.

 * Integrated AI software.